-SHRI SANKAR GHOSE: That is a matter of opinion.
-Now, after this (bearer bonds, will that old glass of water suffice?
-The question is, last time Rs.
+SHRI SANKAR GHOSE: That is a matter of opinion Now, after bearer bonds, will that old glass water suffice?
+The question is, time Rs.
 1400 crores was the deficit.
 Untimately, to Rs.
 1500 crores, Rs.
 500 crores was added.
-This time the de ficit was Rs.
-1500 crores, because Rs.
-1000 crores was in the Finance Minis ter's pocket-the 'magnificent' bearer bond scheme Rs.
+This time the deficit was Rs 1500 crores, because Rs.
+1000 crores was in the Finance Minister's pocket-the 'magnificent' bearer bond scheme Rs.
 200 crores last year and Rs.
 800 crores this year; I do not know whether it is Rs.
-400 crores; the Finance Minister will tell us. it is Rs.
-400 crores, then there is a gap of Rs.
+400 crores; the Finance Minister will tell it is Rs.
+400 crores, then there is gap of Rs.
+600 crores.
 To Rs.
-1500 crores deficit, is 600 crores added another Rs.
-600 crores.
-That means, it is Rs.
-2100 crores.
-Like last time Rs.
-500 crores is added. another At the end of the year it will be Rs.
+1500 crores deficit, is added another Rs.
+600 That means, it is Rs.
+2100 Like last time another crores.
+500 crores is added.
+At the end of the year it will be Rs.
 2600 crores.
 So what other rabbit the Finance Minister will produce?
-The bearer bond scheme may be another one, Ibecause I saw a cartoon with a huge, big, fat industrialist asking; When do you open your sale next year?
+The bearer bond scheme may be another one, because I saw a cartoon with a huge, big, fat industrialist asking: When do you open your sale next year?
 This year it is closing.
 Now, when do you open next year?
-Maybe there is some other scheme next year.
-If the' Bearer Bond has failed, to that extent there is a 600 crore gap and to that extent the deficit has increased.
-It is a very serious situation because during the entire Sixth Plan, the Planning Commission had contemplated a deficit of 5000 crores of rupees of which the last year's deficit and this year's is about more than deficit taken together 4000 crores of rupees.
-We have consumed 70 per cent of the deficit of 5 vears and there is a great pressure on prices.
-The Bearer Bond Scheme has failed, for whatever reason it may be.
-In addition. there is this pressure on prices.
-I can understand the Finance Minister saying as perhaps he told the Lok Sabha that he is thinking of new taxes or some borrowings or something new.
-If the budgetary arithmetic on the (black-money bonds etc. has failed, the prices are bound to rise because a great inflationary pressure is there. a deficit of about 1500 crores, now of about 2200 crores.
-There is a a total additional burden of 110O crores on account of petroleum products, of 550 crores on account of increase in the steel and coal prices, etc. Apart from this, about 400 crores of inflationary potential was injected in the economy.
-Therefore, a great measure has to be ilormulated to check this price rise.
-So far, the measure that was contemplated to reduc3 the deficit was the Bearer That also raised a question.
-We had thought that there were two kinds of currencies, the white one and the black money.
+Maybe there some other scheme next year.
+If the Bearer Bond has failed, to that extent there is a 600 crore gap and to that extent the deficit has increased. is a very serious situation because during the entire Sixth Plan, Planning Commission had contemplated a deficit of 5000 crores of rupees of which the last year's deficit this year's deficit taken together is about more than 4000 crores of rupees.
+We have already consumed 70 per cent of the deficit of 5 years there is a great pressure on prices.
+The Bearer Bond Scheme has failed, for whatever reason it may be. addition, there is this pressure on I can understand the Finance Minister saying as perhaps he told the Lok Sabha that he is thinking of new taxes or some borrowings or something new.
+If the budgetary arithmetic on the black-money bonds etc. has failed, the prices are bound rise because a great inflationary pressure is there.
+There is a deficit of about 1500 crores, now of about 2200 crores.
+There is a a total additional burden of 1100 crores on account of petroleum products, of 550 crores on account of increase in the steel and coal prices, etc. Apart from this, about 400 crores of inflationary potential was injected in the economy.
+Therefore, a great measure has to be formulated to check this price rise.
+So far, the measure that was contemplated to reduce the deficit was Bearer Bond.
+That also raised We had thought that there question. were two kinds of currencies, white one and the black money.
 Now, there is a kind of mulatto currency, neither black nor white.
-It is perhaps grey which is legalised Iblack money.
-It is taxless currency.
-It does not pay income-tax, wealth tax, etc. It is taxless currency.
-It is not a kind of parallel economy.
-It also raised another The people get an impression question. that after all the Government will have to come to us through some voluntary disclosure scheme or bearer bond scheme.
-Will tne people not get the impression that if the evasion is big enough, large enough and attractive enough, then the Government will have succumb and regularise it?
-What is the impact of that on the honest taxpayers? is the big question.
+It is perhaps grey which is legalised black It is taxless currency. does not pay income-tax, wealth tax, It is taxless currency.
+It is not a kind of parallel economy. Ιt also raised another question.
+The people get an impression that after all the Government will have to come to us through some voluntary disclosure scheme or bearer bond scheme.
+Will the people not get the impression that if the evasion is big large enough and attractive enough, then the Government will have succumb and regularise it?
+What is the impact of that on the honest tax-That is the big question. payers?
 How do you ensure that the honest tax payers pay their taxes?
-Ultimately, the people who really avoid taxes in a big measure get away through these schemes
+Ultimately, the people who really avoid taxes in a big measure get away through these schemes.